intelligentnet/stemplate/README.md

 11. Can check existence of a value and if true give it a default.
 Useful for HTML forms when variable has a particular value, and this value should be the default selected value.
+12. Provide a list of values, '#' separated, and instantiate multiple instances of variable (at same recursive depth), with successive values.

 Please read the `API documentation` https://docs.rs/stemplate/